 - Whole oregano leaves, for garnish

-- Step 1 For the Beets: Preheat oven to 375 degrees F. Line a 8×8 baking pan with aluminum foil.
+- Line a 8x8 baking pan with aluminum foil.
 Place the beats in the prepared pan.
 Drizzle with oil.
 Cover pan with additional foil to seal.
 Roast the beets until tender, about 50 minutes.
 Let the beets stand covered at room temperature 20 minutes.
-Once cool enough to handle, peel the beets.
-Place in bowl, cover and chill at least 1 hour.

-- Step 2 For the Oregano Vinaigrette: In a small mason jar add the olive oil, red wine vinegar, garlic, lemon juice, lemon zest, oregano and salt and black pepper to taste.
+- For the Oregano Vinaigrette: In a small mason jar add the olive oil, red wine vinegar, garlic, lemon juice, lemon zest, oregano and salt and black pepper to taste.
 Cover and shake vigorously for about 20 seconds.

 These look so delicious!
 Just like I remember them, can’t wait to try these!